 MedjetAssist.
 I’ve been a member since 2000 and for anyone who travels, especially internationally, you will want to join.
 MedjetAssist is an emergency medical evacuation membership program for travelers.
 If you are hospitalized more than 150 miles from home—virtually anywhere in the world—Medjet will review your condition with the attending medical staff and your own physician(s) and provide a medically equipped and staffed aircraft to fly you free of charge to your hospital of choice.
 That’s right!
 So if you are in Kenya and get severely hurt, you don’t need to worry about spending months in some ill-equipped hospital or worry about footing the bill for a $100,000+ private jet.
 MedjetAssist will take care of it.
 Check to see if you are covered by your insurance or credit card.
 If not, this might just be the best $260 you have ever spent (that’s the annual fee).
 FYI: For regular travel insurance I use InsureMyTrip.com.

-American Express Platinum card.
-Even though it has a hefty $450 a year fee it’s still a great deal for frequent fliers.
-First of all, it gets you into all of Delta’s lounges and others — more than 600 airport lounges worldwide.
-A membership alone to one of those would cost that much.
+The Platinum Card® from American Express.
+This card is a great deal for frequent fliers.
+First of all, it gets you into all of Delta’s lounges and others.
 The card also gives me a $200 airline fee credit towards incidental fees such as checked bags, in-flight food/drinks, and change fees.
-I also love the fact there’s no international transaction fees and when staying at some luxury hotels it can get you a room upgrade, free breakfast and a guaranteed 4 PM late check-out.
+I also love the fact that when staying at some luxury hotels it can get you a room upgrade, free breakfast and a guaranteed 4 PM late check-out.
 As an added bonus for those who don’t yet have Global Entry (not sure what you are waiting for since it’s the best thing to happen to international travel– see my post), the Platinum card will reimburse you for your Global Entry enrollment fee which is $100.

 Vinyasa Scarf: If you are following me on Facebook or Twitter then you know I asked my friends/followers for their best travel accessory.
 I received dozens of replies but my favorite was from Rebecca Jelfo of Qatar Airways.
 She says she doesn’t travel without Lululemon’s Vinyasa Scarf ($48) as it has multiple uses and keeps you warm on flights.